lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 After decompression, the packet can be sent on the Internet to one or several LPWAN Application Servers (App).

-The principle is exactly the same in the other direction.
+The SCHC C/D process is bidirectional, so the same principles can be applied in the other direction.

+## SCHC Rules

+The main idea of the SCHC compression scheme is to send the Rule id to the other end that match as much as possible the original packet values instead of sending known field values.
+When a value is known by both ends, it is not necessary sent through the LPWAN network.

 The context contains a list of rules (cf. {{Fig-ctxt}}).
 Each Rule contains itself a list of fields descriptions composed of a field identifier (FID), a field position (FP), a direction indicator (DI), a target